 The discover command finds and configures rack leader controllers (RLCs), service nodes, and external switches.
-This procedure explains how to use the discover command to configure the RLCs and service nodes.
+If you have a media access control file (MAC file), this procedure can complete more quickly.
+The procedure includes configuration steps that explain how to complete the procedure both with and without a MAC file.

-The following procedure explains how to use the discover command to identify and configure the RLCs and service nodes on the SGI ICE X system.
+The following procedure explains how to configure the RLCs and service nodes.

-Procedure 3-15 To configure the RLCs and service nodes
+Procedure 3-21 To configure the RLCs and service nodes